micdr93/SalesDashp3/README.md

 The Sales Dashboard provides a convenient interface for users to monitor the current sales performance of salespeople.
 Additionally, it offers functionality to add new employees along with their respective sales targets and current sales figures.

-## Features:

-- View current sales performance of salespeople.
-- Add new employees with sales targets and current sales figures.
-- It uses the library colorama to give an indication of top performers.

 ![Run Program](https://github.com/micdr93/SalesDashp3/blob/main/assets/readme_files/run.png)